-As business operations become increasingly digital, IT is moving away from a top-down decision maker function.
-A shift from IT decision maker to technology facilitator When analysing over seven years of survey data, an IT evolution emerged.
+As business operations across Latin America become increasingly digital, IT decision-makers have moved away from a top-down decision maker function to a key business partner that facilitates technology buying.

+A shift from IT decision maker to technology facilitator When analyzing over seven years of survey data, an IT evolution has emerged.
 Technology buyers are no longer IT specialists.
-Long gone is the era of the single IT decision maker (ITDM), whose main responsibility was to research, onboard, and renew technology.
+Long gone is the era of the single IT decision-maker, whose main responsibility was to research, onboard and renew technology.
 As a result, the structure of the IT buyer committee has changed.
-Now, organisations are made up of IT facilitators (IT, finance, procurement) and IT buyers (sales, marketing).
-Our survey has revealed a divide between these two groups - marketing and sales now lead the way and take control of their tech decisions.
-56% of influential business functions sit outside of the IT department in EMEA.
-For the first time, we've seen the role of IT fundamentally change - IT dropped below other functions as a lead decision maker in technology purchases.
-It's a shift from IT decision maker to technology facilitator.
-The influence of IT on technology purchasing decisions has dropped from 75% since 2014.
-Today, the IT department continues to play an influential role as a guide within the business.
+Now, organizations are made up of IT facilitators (IT, finance, procurement) and IT buyers (sales, marketing).
+Our survey has revealed a divide between these two groups - marketing and sales now lead the way and taking control of their tech decisions.
+Now, 56% of influential business functions sit outside of the IT department in Latin America.
+(7) For the first time, we've seen the role of IT fundamentally change - IT dropped below other functions as a lead decision-maker in technology purchases.
+It's a shift from IT decisionmaker to technology facilitator.
+The influence of IT on technology purchasing decisions has dropped from 75% in 2014.
+Yet, the IT department continues to play an influential role as a guide within the business.

-56% of influential business functions sit outside of the IT Marketers must appeal to diverse stakeholders In order to make the right decisions and improve business outcomes through technology, buyers understand the importance of strategically collaborating with facilitators.
-With the line between decision makers and end users now blurred, it makes sense that over half of tech buyers work with IT when purchasing technology.
+of influential business functions sit outside of the IT Marketers must appeal to diverse stakeholders In order to make the right decisions and improve business outcomes through technology, buyers understand the importance of strategically collaborating with facilitators.
+With the line between decision-makers and end users now blurred, it makes sense that over half of tech buyers work with IT when purchasing technology.
 (8) Finance and Procurement have been rising in prominence over the last two years, driven by an increasing focus on price.
 It's clear that the tech buying committee has changed.
 Technology buyers are actively looking at functionality, ease of use and the business impact, while facilitators are zoning in on price, integration and adoption.
 For technology marketers, this signals the importance of showcasing solution capabilities and credibility amongst diverse stakeholders who are working together to achieve shared goals.